-The Wrong Story is available in both paperback and eBook format.
+The Wrong Story is published by Unbound Books and is now available in both paperback and eBook format.
 Here are links to some of the more popular sites from where you can buy it – and please, when you’ve read it, do post a review comment.

 Here are a few reviews.
 Thanks to everyone who takes the time to write a few words.
 It means a lot to hear what being said.

 “Books like The Wrong Story are rare in the current market.
 High literary fiction demands commitment, genre fiction is often exhaustingly tropey, and so the bestseller lists are wearyingly full of grip-lit, series crime, misery memoir or diet books.
 Going online to look for an original read can feel like trying to clean-eat in a provincial branch of Aldi.
 Ready-books, tinned fiction, the blurbs of which promise stunning writing but the deliver adverbs like E numbers on page 2.